 "I'm surprised it still hasn't happened," McManaman tells FFT.
 "It could have happened a lot over the last five or six years.
 No doubt it will soon enough, as long as they keep avoiding each other earlier in the draw.

 "It should have happened last season.
 Real should have got to the final, they should have beaten Juventus.
 They made quite amateur mistakes against Juve – the foul for the penalty in the first leg, even the foul for the free-kick that led to Juventus's goal in the second leg.
 I wouldn't expect that to happen again."

-Now a pundit for BT Sport, McManaman won two Champions League titles with Real, who host Shakhtar Donetsk on Tuesday night.
+Now a pundit for BT Sport, McManaman won two Champions League titles with Real Madrid, who host Shakhtar Donetsk on Tuesday night at Santiago Bernabeu.

 But the former England international worries his old club haven't added to their squad significantly this summer.
 Barcelona, meanwhile, have been unable to do so because of a transfer embargo that will only be lifted in January.